Active substance: The active substance is methylphenidate hydrochloride.

 Respiratory, thoracic and mediastinal disorders:

-Pharyngolaryngeal pain, dyspnoea.
+Pharyngolaryngeal pain, dyspnea.

 Skin and subcutaneous tissue disorders:

-Angioneurotic oedema, erythema, fixed drug eruption.
+Angioneurotic edema, erythema, fixed drug eruption.

 Musculoskeletal, connective tissue and bone disorders:

 Renal and urinary disorders: